-In addition, the provisions of the Article 7(1) of the 2002 USD relate to the affordability of US.
-The provisions for end-users with disabilities established by Article 7(1) are focused primarily on services provided under US by the USP(s) and therefore they are designed to ensure access to US (predominately provided via fixed line) for end-users with disabilities.
-However, Article 7(2) also provides that MS 'may take specific measures' so that end-users with disabilities 'can also take advantage of the choice of undertakings and service providers'.
+In addition, the provisions of the Article 7(1) of the 2002 USD relate to the affordability of Universal Service.
+The provisions for end-users with disabilities established by Article 7(1) are focused primarily on services provided by the USP(s)

+and therefore they are designed to ensure access to Universal Service (predominately provided via fixed line) for end-users with disabilities.
+However, Article 7(2) also provides that Member States 'may take specific measures' so that end-users with disabilities 'can also take advantage of the choice of undertakings and service providers'.

-In general, since 2002, the 2002 USD has set the scope for provisions within MS regarding access to, and affordability of, publicly available telephone services for end-users with disabilities.
+In general, since 2002, the 2002 USD has set the scope for provisions within Member States regarding access to, and affordability of, publicly available telephone services for end-users with disabilities.

 With few exceptions, the provisions are implemented and monitored by NRAs.
-Specific measures for end-users with disabilities and the rules concerning the affordability of the US are mainly laid down by decrees or NRA decisions.
+Specific measures for end-users with disabilities and the rules concerning the affordability of the Universal Service are mainly laid down by decrees or NRA decisions.